akimdesign/misc-work/Photoshop/psNotes.md

   - add pixels needed
   - can also change where to place them, i.e on grid click bottom right square[arrows point up and diagonally] to ensure pixels added to top and left side
 - eyedropper tool[I] or caps lock key for crosshair cursor for more accurate colour choosing
+- to reset any tool to its default setting, go to its icon[top of menu when you select it] and right click and select "Reset Tool" or "Reset All Tools" depending on what you want to do

 SHIFT + RETURN to highlight first number to be adjusted in any adjustment panels SHIFT + F to see image in full screen